tmspzz/Rome/CONTRIBUTING.md

     **Why would the enhancement be useful to most users**

-    [Explain why the enhancement would be useful to most users]

-    [List some use cases]
+    [Explain why the enhancement would be useful to most users, list some use cases]

     **Rome version:** [Enter Rome version here]
     **OS and version:** [Enter OS name and version here]